High School To College Plan 2,3, or 4 year 2 hour initial meeting Optional Semester Check in - 1 hour

 The premise: A student's college application will ask for grades, extracurricular activities, test scores, recommendations, and essays.
 Few students recognize that much can be done in their four years of high school to increase their college acceptances.

-The Meeting: The student and I meet first for approximately 75-85 minutes to discuss a questionnaire they have submitted to me and review an individual path to enable the student to stand out among his or her peers in the college application process.
-We focus on the present year (or upcoming year depending on time of year). and cover four major areas: academics and scheduling (and a bit of networking); extra curricular activities that will impress colleges; college bound tests and a schedule that fits the student; and early college planning.
+The Meeting: The student and I meet first for approximately 75-85 minutes to discuss a questionnaire they have submitted prior to our meeting, and review an individual path to enable the student to stand apart from his or her peers in the college application process.
+We focus on the present year (or upcoming year depending on time of year), and cover four major areas: academics and scheduling (and a bit of networking); extracurricular activities that will impress colleges; college bound tests and a student schedule for testing that fits the student; and early college planning.
 We review steps that students can take in each year to increase college acceptances.
 After the student and I meet, we invite parents to join us for a team review of approximately 30-40 minutes.
 At this time we review the Plan and suggested implementation of action items.
 The Plan Session Sheet is emailed home at the end of our session for future reference.